jito-foundation/restaking/docs/concepts/vault_program.md

 The vault program interacts with other entities in the Jito Restaking protocol:

 - Operators: The vault delegates to operators and manages these relationships
-- AVS: The vault interacts with AVS for slashing and other protocol-specific operations
+- NCN: The vault interacts with NCN for slashing and other protocol-specific operations
-- Users: Deposit assets and receive LRTs, or burn LRTs to withdraw assets
+- Users: Deposit assets and receive VRTs, or burn VRTs to withdraw assets

 The vault program uses similar ticket structures as the restaking program to manage these relationships, ensuring mutual opt-in from all parties involved.
 Those tickets include: